neuronsimulator/nrn/docs/coreneuron/compatibility.rst

 NEURON Only MOD Files
 ~~~~~~~~~~~~~~~~~~~~~

 Certain MOD files are used for aspects like progress callbacks, reading inputs, etc. Often such MOD files are heavily depend on ``VERBATIM`` blocks and use internal data structure or functions provided by NEURON.
 Most likely such MOD files won't be compiled by CoreNEURON as they are using internal, NEURON specific APIs in ``VERBATIM`` blocks.
-If such mod file is used for only usability aspect like progress bar then you can exclude that from compilation.
-Other option is to do conditionally compile all ``VERBATIM`` blocks using macro ``NRNBBCORE``.
+If such mod file is used for only a usability aspect like progress bar then you can exclude that from compilation.
+Other option is to conditionally compile all ``VERBATIM`` blocks using macro ``NRNBBCORE``.

 As an example, the code in below ``#ifndef NRNBBCORE`` block will be only compiled for NEURON.